Bert-Proesmans/bert-proesmans.github.io/_drafts/Creating-a-procedural-macro-in-Rust-1.md

 title: Creating a procedural macro in Rust Pt.
 1
 ---

-Procedural macros are relatively new and you'll definitely encounter some issues.
+Procedural macros are relatively new.
+Because of that it's quite possible you'll encounter a few compilation errors.
 Normally, in Rust, the compiler helps you out effortlessly, but the lack of properly understanding macro hygiëne and token spanning will result in confusing errors anyway.
 I took the leap and wrote my own procedural macro, which is now released on